Bizounce

 "Bizounce" received primarily mixed reviews from music critics; some critics praised Olivia's vocals, image, and its choice as her debut single while others questioned Olivia's connection with the music.
-The single was a commercial success in the United States, peaking at number fifteen on the U.S. Billboard Hot 100 and number four on the U.S. Hot R&B/Hip-Hop Singles & Tracks charts.
+The single was a commercial success in the United States, peaking at number fifteen on the US Billboard Hot 100 and number four on the US Hot R&B/Hip-Hop Singles & Tracks charts.
 It also peaked at number sixteen on the Canadian Singles Chart.
 "Bizounce" is Olivia's most successful solo single, leaving her 2005 collaboration with rapper 50 Cent on "Candy Shop" as her most successful overall.
 To promote "Bizounce", she performed it on various television and live shows.
 She also included the song as a part of the promotional tour leading up the album's release.
 The song's accompanying music video was directed by Marcus Raboy.

 Background

-Olivia initially performed rap under the name "O-Lovely", before abandoning it to attend Hofstra University and Five Towns College as a different way to advance her career in music.
+Olivia initially rapped under the name "O-Lovely", before abandoning it to attend Hofstra University and Five Towns College as a different way to advance her career in music.
 Olivia recalled that people frequently compared her voice to Brandy.
 Olivia was signed to J Records at age 17, becoming the first artist to join the record label.
 For her audition, she performed the gospel hymn "His Eye Is on the Sparrow" for American record producer Clive Davis.
 During an interview with Billboard, Olivia revealed that she was immediately signed to the label following the meeting.
 She described herself as "the one chosen to flagship the label" since her single and album were one of the first projects released by the company.
 Executives from the record company referred to her as "the First Lady of J".

 Joshua Thompson, who previously arranged for Olivia's audition for Arista Records' executives and Davis, produced her demo.
-"Bizounce" was produced by Thompson and Doug Allen, who also contributed to the writing along with Olivia, David L. Conley, Quincy Q. Patrick, and Juan Magic" Peters.
+"Bizounce" was produced by Thompson and Doug Allen, who also contributed to the writing along with Olivia, David Conley, Quincy Patrick, and Juan "Magic" Peters.
 J Records senior vice president Ron Gillyard described Olivia as "the real deal", emphasizing her roles as "a songwriter, a singer, and a rapper".
 Olivia later described the recording and promotion of "Bizounce" and the album as a learning experience for her future ventures; she said her time at J Records was: "cut short by the politics of the industry and me not actually taking my career into my own hands".
 She said record executives took away her control over the creation of the album because of her youth and inexperience.